 The What's On page is regularly updated for local events offering an opportunity to engage with heritage, culture or the outdoors generally.
 Please consider adding this page to your website Favourites.

 Our Attractions pages list other regular opportunities, whilst our Walks from railway stations can be downloaded and enjoyed at any time.

 The Society has recently published its first book, "The Hundred Parishes: An Introduction".
 It introduces readers to each of the Hundred Parishes with an outline of its history and a generous selection of photos depicting its heritage.
 In all, there are almost a thousand photos.
 The 400-page hardback book costs £25 a copy.
 It can be purchased at the Tourist Information Centres in Bishop's Stortford, Saffron Walden or Thaxted, at Great Bardfield’s bookshop, Between The Lines, or by contacting the author Ken McDonald on either 01279 813226 or firstname.lastname@example.org.

 Can you identify the photo?

 We occasionally change the image on the right of the banner that appears at the top of each page of the website.
 If you recognise the location, please use Feedback (at the bottom of the menu on the left) to tell us where it is.
 Of course, it's somewhere in the Hundred Parishes.
-The last view was of Duxford where the Society held its annual general meeting in September after a guided walk around the village.
+The last view was of Great Hallingbury.
+The current image is from the cover of the new book, but can you identify the location?

 If you have taken a good panorama photo that we might use, please email it to email@example.com .